arow-oss/arow.info-blog/preprocessed-site/posts/2015-07-10-servant-intro.markdown

 cats = return ["long-haired", "short-haired"]
 ```

-It's basically just calling serve and passing it two things.
+It's just calling serve and passing it two things:

 * a `Proxy` with the `MyAPI` type.